upsilonproject/upsilon.github.io/index.md

 * eg: Trigger a download, picking the first available server to use
 * eg: **automation** Apply the standard build scripts after a new server has been deployed, and keep them up to date.

-### Build up complex systems, workfloes and pipelines that are way more than the sum of their parts
+### Build up complex systems, workflows and pipelines that are way more than the sum of their parts
 * eg: **CI/CD** systems, replace horribly overcomplicated tools like Jenkins, Tekton, etc
 * eg: Data Science workflows - replacing Apache Airflow, etc.
 * eg: Infrastructure application data monitoring processes